olwmc/van/README.md

     their use is when I need to associate names for things like functions and variable names with their associated pointers and values respectively.

-* **Sorting Algos (Implementation and Analysis) (NN)**

-    I implemented a version of Quicksort as a builtin function for my language.
-    This is for two main reasons.

-    1. Efficiency.
-This language is interpreted and thus lacks the performance of a compiled language.
-I can aide this along by keeping sorting to C++.

-    2. Having some sort of builtin sorting function is pretty necessary to get any real work done.

 * **Binary Search (NN)**

     I have a builtin function in my language called "contains", it returns true